-A person must also inject amylin analog, which a doctor would prescribe for use alongside meals to slow the movement of food through the gut and control glucose levels after eating.
+A person must also inject amylin analogs, such as pramlintide (Symlin), which a doctor would prescribe for use alongside meals to slow the movement of food through the gut and manage blood sugar levels after eating.

-Some newer and more experimental treatments have demonstrated a positive effect on blood glucose and diabetes.
+Some newer and more experimental treatments have demonstrated a positive effect on blood sugar levels and diabetes.

-Bariatric surgery: Also known as weight loss surgery, this may help people with obesity and type 2 diabetes regain normal blood glucose levels
+Also known as weight loss surgery, this may help people with obesity and type 2 diabetes regain target blood sugar levels.

-Artificial pancreas: An artificial pancreas, known as the hybrid closed-loop system, replaces glucose monitoring and insulin injections, measuring blood sugar levels every five minutes and automatically administering appropriate doses of insulin and glucagon.
+An artificial pancreas, known as the hybrid closed-loop system, replaces glucose monitoring and insulin injections, measuring blood sugar levels every 5 minutes and automatically administering appropriate doses of insulin and glucagon.

 Remote monitoring by medical professionals or parents and caregivers is also possible to ensure that the system stays working.

-Mealtimes still require a manual adjustment to the amount of insulin but can allow people with diabetes to sleep through the night without waking to test blood glucose or reduce glucose using medicine.
+Mealtimes still require a manual adjustment to the amount of insulin but can allow people with diabetes to sleep through the night without waking to test blood sugar or reduce levels using medication.

-Pancreatic islet transplantation: Islets are clusters of cells that produce insulin.
-The immune system of a person with type 1 diabetes attacks these.
+Islets are clusters of cells that produce insulin.
+The immune system of a person with type 1 diabetes attacks these cells.

 Transplantation takes islets from a donated, functional pancreas and replaces destroyed islets in a person with type 1 diabetes.